icgrp/bert/docs/embedded/bsp.md

 Adding the newer versions to a local SDK installation allows the libraries be added to the bsp using the [normal procedure](../tutorials/sdksetup.md).
 The new versions of xilfpga and xilsecure should show up in the drop down menu of a Board Support Package's settings window.

 Some additional tweaking may be required for C++ code.
-Since xilfpga and Xilinx bsp libraries in general are compiled with C, `extern "C"` blocks need to be used to ensure the code compiles.
-Xilinx libraries have there `extern "C"` blocks, but with typos that prevent compilation.
+Since xilfpga and Xilinx bsp libraries in general are written in C, `extern "C"` blocks need to be used to ensure the code compiles.
+Xilinx libraries have these `extern "C"` blocks, but with typos that prevent compilation.
 For C++ code to compile, you must manually fix these typos: [Extern "C" closure should not include "extern c", but only the curly brackets](https://github.com/Xilinx/embeddedsw/pull/115).
 C code should compile fine without any of these concerns.

 TODO: mention how BERT is affected when using C++ linkage depending on how we change bert.h